 The difference in molded and blades is the bottom of the shoe.

-Blades are shaped more like blades, compared to molded which are more like cleats you think of.
+Blades are shaped more like blades at the bottom, compared to molded which are more like cleats you think of.
 It’s more of a preference thing, so just try out the two and find what’s best for you.
 I felt like blades made me slip sometimes, but that’s just me.

 Turf shoes for soccer / football